rustworthy/auto-batching-proxy/README.md

 ```
   Success rate: 100.00%
-  Total:        30.0055 sec
+  Total:        30.0047 sec
-  Slowest:      2.3149 sec
+  Slowest:      2.1063 sec
-  Fastest:      0.1060 sec
+  Fastest:      0.0452 sec
-  Average:      1.6606 sec
+  Average:      1.6371 sec
-  Requests/sec: 123.8106
+  Requests/sec: 124.8803

-  Total data:   63.61 MiB
+  Total data:   64.19 MiB
   Size/request: 18.53 KiB
-  Size/sec:     2.12 MiB
+  Size/sec:     2.14 MiB
 ```

 The reports above are examples from one single test run.
-In general - upon a few load test runs - we are observing that fewer requests per second when sending via the batching proxy (circa 20% reduction).
-The slowest requests are pretty close to each other, while the fast request request without proxy is 2.5x faster (30-100ms vs 100-200ms), i.e. our wrap _does_ introduce some overhead.
+In general - upon a few load test runs - we are observing pretty close request per second indicator.
+Also the slowest requests are pretty close to each other, while the fastest request without proxy is 2.5x faster (~30-100ms vs ~100-200ms), i.e. our wrapper _does_ introduce some overhead.
 Apparently, we are compensating for this with the gains elsewhere - in the resources savings on the upstream service size and reduced costs for each individual user.

 Also it makes sense to play around and fine-tune the `MAX_WAIT_TIME` and `MAX_BATCH_SIZE` parameters, e.g. when we first tried the test with our development settings (`MAX_BATCH_SIZE` set to `2` simply because it made it easier to quick-test during the development from two additional terminal windows), the results for the proxy solution were worse and bumping the batch limit to `100` gave us better results.
+Also subscribing for debug and trace events and writing those to stdout slows our application down, so we ended up testing with

 ## Dev Setup